A Comprehensive Radiative Magnetohydrodynamics Simulation of Active Region Scale Flux Emergence from the Convection Zone

-The shift of similar structures from bins of lower temperatures to those of higher temperatures, as illustrated by the two examples here, provides a clear evidence of heating coronal plasma during fast flux emergence.
-The heat input can efficiently heat the cool plasma carried in emerging magnetic field lines to temperatures well above one MK and maintain the density at loop apexes for a long time.
+The shift of similar structures from bins of lower temperatures to those of higher temperatures, as illustrated by the two examples here, provides clear evidence of plasma heating during fast flux emergence.
+The energy input can efficiently heat the cool plasma carried in emerging magnetic field lines to temperatures well above one MK and maintain the density at loop apexes for a long time.
 Another interesting behavior of loops formed in the fast emergence stage is that they are constantly changing.
-As we see in the animation, a loop or thread that is bright in a certain bin may become fade and disappear in a few minutes, and it very likely to be found a bin of higher temperatures.
-Furthermore, if we observe a structure that seems to remain at one place, this does not necessary imply a static state.
+As we see in the animation, a loop or thread that is bright in a certain bin may fade and disappear in a few minutes, and a similar feature is very likely to be found in a bin of higher temperatures.
+Furthermore, if we observe a structure that seems to remain at one place, this does not necessarily imply a static state.
 However, it is probably a combined effect of old threads disappearing (moving to higher temperatures) and new threads forming (heated from lower temperatures).